hack-of-all-codes/project-kwl-remake/README.md

 Nutch
 TensorFlow
 Spring + MyBatis
+Kafka - no idea where to use this
 ```
 - Start with the Master Data and Auth Server
 - Harvest and Process iTunes Data